Franklin D. Roosevelt Jr.: Ties to John F. Kennedy

-At the instigation of Joseph P. Kennedy Sr., he campaigned for John F. Kennedy in the crucial 1960 West Virginia primary, falsely accusing Kennedy's opponent, Hubert Humphrey, of having dodged the draft in World War II.
+At the instigation of Joseph P. Kennedy Sr., Roosevelt campaigned for John F. Kennedy in the crucial 1960 West Virginia primary, falsely accusing Kennedy's opponent, Hubert Humphrey, of having dodged the draft in World War II.

-Kennedy later named him Under Secretary of Commerce and chairman of the President's Appalachian Regional Commission.
+Kennedy later named Roosevelt Under Secretary of Commerce and chairman of the President's Appalachian Regional Commission.
 The Commerce post was given to him when Defense Secretary Robert McNamara vetoed his appointment as Secretary of the Navy.
 "JFK and Franklin were friends and their families were close.
 Socially, Franklin spent a lot of time in the White House during JFK's reign.
 But when Kennedy was killed, Franklin fell from power."

-He served as chairman of the Equal Employment Opportunity Commission from May 26, 1965, to May 11, 1966, during the administration of Kennedy's successor, President Lyndon B. Johnson.
+Roosevelt served as chairman of the Equal Employment Opportunity Commission from May 26, 1965 to May 11, 1966, during the administration of Kennedy's successor, President Lyndon B. Johnson.

 Entrepreneur

 Roosevelt was also a distributor of FIAT and Jaguar automobiles in the United States.
 In 1970, he sold the distributorship Roosevelt Automobile Company.
-He was a personal friend of Fiat chairman Gianni Agnelli.
+Roosevelt was a personal friend of Fiat chairman Gianni Agnelli.
 He also ran a small cattle farm and had an interest in Thoroughbred racehorses.
-In 1983, he bred the colt Brothers N Law.
-A winner at age 2, the New York-bred ran second in the 1986 Empire Stakes hosted that year by the Saratoga Race Course.
+In 1983, Roosevelt bred the colt Brothers N Law.
+A winner at age two, the New York-bred ran second in the 1986 Empire Stakes hosted that year by the Saratoga Race Course.